TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ```

 ## Step 6: Modify app.json in the CLI
 This is a templated app json file.
 By default, it will grab the app name, version, executionSystem, deploymentSystem, and other parameters from your project.ini.
-Copy the app.json from below and paste in your app.json and make following changes:
+Copy the app.json from [here](./templates/app.json) and paste in your app.json and make following changes:
-* Change the name of execution system to your execution system name
 * Change the value of deploymentPath to one obtained in Step 2
-* Change the name of deploymentSystem to your storage system name

 ### Application Metadata
 An example Tapis App JSON definition: